7

 • 8

 If you were to cut anything on your belay device be very careful not to leave anything sharp on it for obvious reasons.
-Nov 19, 2015 at 16:51
+Commented Nov 19, 2015 at 16:51

 • Hi Chris!
 Neither of those links seem to lead where you intended them to.
 The first goes to the Petzl site but I didn't find anything saying Reverso 4.
 The ATC guide leads to the Black Diamond Equipment site but is a missing page.
 I wanted to let you know in case both of what you referred to are on the same sites but in a different place!
-Aug 13, 2019 at 0:25
+Commented Aug 13, 2019 at 0:25

-• @Sue they worked 4 years ago, lol Aug 13, 2019 at 17:06
+• @Sue they worked 4 years ago, lol Commented Aug 13, 2019 at 17:06

 3 Answers 3